rpeszek/my-blogs/posts/2021-12-01-hss-typescript.md

 To retrieve the email body I need to use `item.body.getAsync`.
 But wait, the type signature for that version of `getAsync` accepts not only a callback function but also a body type parameter.

 I am going to resist the temptation to overload the above `officePromise`.
-Instead I will move in a direction that will give us a stronger foundation.
+Instead I will move in a direction that is more fundamental.

 For now, assume that we want 'html' body format, the code can look something like this: